-The first thing that you should do in the DIY eGPU process is to take the backup of your files.
-Not only building an external GPU, if you are doing anything new to your system, but you should also first prepare the backup of your data so that you don’t regret losing it.
+The first thing you should do in the DIY eGPU process is to back up your files.
+Not only building an external GPU, if you are doing anything new to your system, you should also first prepare a backup of your data so that you don’t regret losing it.

-Back up will help you to perform the task without any worry.
-The DIY External GPU process is not going to harm your files, but you should be careful.
+The backup will help you to perform the task without any worry.
+The DIY External GPU process will not harm your files, but you should be careful.

-Don’t go to the market and start buying random stuff for your external GPU.
-The process of making an eGPU is simple, but you should do your homework so that you can get the best outcome.
+Don’t go to the market and buy random stuff for your external GPU.
+Making an eGPU is simple, but you should do your homework to get the best outcome.

-Check the compatibility of the device on which you are going to run the eGPU.
-If you want to run all the latest high-end games and video editing software, then ensure that you also have the latest device with good features.
+Check the compatibility of the device on which you will run the eGPU.
+If you want to run all the latest high-end games and video editing software, ensure that you also have the latest device with good features.

-Also, check whether your device has HDMI, USD Thunderbolt connect, which you may need to connect the DIY eGPU with the system.
+Also, check whether your device has HDMI and USB Thunderbolt connected, which you may need to connect the DIY eGPU to the system.

 Further, go through the power restrictions of your device.
-You can note all these details because you are going to need them while buying stuff for your external GPU.
+You can note all these details because you will need them while buying stuff for your external GPU.

-Without checking the compatibility, you might end up building a worthless eGPU for your device.
+Without checking the compatibility, you might build a worthless eGPU for your device.
 So have a closer look at the compatibility before taking any further action.

 3. Boot Camp

-Not all the software and games that you want to play are compatible with both macOS and Windows.
+Not all the software and games you want to play are compatible with macOS and Windows.
 Most of the software and games are compatible with a single operating system.

-But Boot Camp will help you in enjoying all the software on a single device by letting you shift from one operating system to another.
-If you do not know how to install a window on a Mac device, then you can take support from the Boot Camp Assistant.
+But Boot Camp will help you enjoy all the software on a single device by letting you shift from one operating system to another.
+If you do not know how to install a window on a Mac device, you can take support from the Boot Camp Assistant.

-It will make the window installation process a lot easier and simpler for you, even if you are a beginner.
-Keep it in mind that you are installing the latest version of an operating system to get better performance.
+It will make the window installation process much easier and simpler for you, even if you are a beginner.
+Remember that you are installing the latest version of an operating system to get better performance.

-Other than Mac devices, most other systems do not provide a built-in Boot Camp.
-But you can find many software that can play the role of Boot Camp in those systems.
+Unlike Mac devices, most other systems do not provide a built-in Boot Camp.
+But you can find a lot of software that can play the role of Boot Camp in those systems.

 4. Buy Hardware

-The main process of DIY eGPU is buying hardware.
-You need to purchase some suitable and compatible hardware that will give you outstanding results.
+The primary process of DIY eGPU is buying hardware.
+You need to purchase suitable and compatible hardware that will give you outstanding results.

 First, you have to spend on a graphic processing unit.
-If you are going to prepare an eGPU for video editing or normal gaming tasks, then I would suggest you choose an RTX 2060 or 2070 GPU.
+If you prepare an eGPU for video editing or everyday gaming tasks, I suggest you choose an RTX 2060 or 2070 GPU.

 These devices will deliver you a smooth video editing experience.
-However, if you want to perform some 4k video tasks as well as high-end gaming, then the RTX 2080 will be a good option.
+However, if you want to perform some 4k video tasks and high-end gaming, then the RTX 2080 will be a good option.

 However, the RTX 2080 Ti is expensive but will give you the best outcome.
-You might also require a PCIe extender cable for some of the graphic cards.
-So make sure to check the PCIe before investing on the card.
+You might also require a PCIe extender cable for some graphic cards.
+So make sure to check the PCIe before investing in the card.

-If you want to keep your external graphic card in a closed container, then you should go for a suitable case.
-Before buying the case, you should check if it is compatible with your GPU or not.
+Choose a suitable case if you want to keep your external graphic card in a closed container.
+Before buying the case, you should check whether it is compatible with your GPU.

-You must also look at whether the case supports Thunderbolt 2 or Thunderbolt 3.
+You must also consider whether the case supports Thunderbolt 2 or 3.
 The eGPU enclosure will accommodate you in connecting the card with the device.
-Also, it will prevent the card from all sorts of external damages.
+Also, it will prevent the card from all sorts of external damage.

 You will further need a power supply unit.
-Before selecting a power supply unit, you have to look at the card that you are using.
+Before selecting a power supply unit, you must look at the card you use.

-If you are using a low-end card, then it will demand less power, while for a high-end card, you need to invest in a superior-performing power unit.
+Using a low-end card will demand less power, while for a high-end card, you need to invest in a superior-performing power unit.